Whenever we start a project, certification, or anything new, the first question we ask yourself:

 - Estimating techniques

-I won’t left you hanging and asking what study guide to read beside PMBOK.
+I won’t left you hanging to ask, what study guide to read beside PMBOK.

-OK, there are a lot of guides and I will write about all recommended study guides but I’ll recommend a couple on this post.
+OK, there are a lot of guides and I have written a dedicated blog post about recommended study guides for pmp exam preparation, but I’ll recommend a couple on this post.

-For your information, this book is not yet available and expected date is January 2014, but you can pre-order
+Updated: For your information, this book is not yet available while writing this post in May 2018 and expected to be released soon.

 3: Exam Questions: